Constitution for a Community of Sovereigns

 But the objection to the Moral Axiom of Jesus is itself based on a literal axiom which leads to such absurdities (like the sky dome of Genesis 1:6-8) that even a staunch biblicist like John Calvin was forced to subjugate the language of the scriptures to the clear pronouncements of the developing sciences.
 For indeed no rational (consistent) thinker with exposure to science can accept the literal axiom.

-* This axiom of Calvin is articulated with reference to Genesis 1:16 in his Commentaries and asserts that Moses wrote in a "popular" style that which otherwise is difficult for uneducated people to understand.
+* This axiom of Calvin is articulated with reference to Genesis 1:16 in his Commentaries and asserts that Moses wrote in a "popular" style which otherwise (in scientific parlance) would be difficult for uneducated people to understand.